GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 There are three modules: google-login-plugin, core-plugin, and common-lib.

-We use gradle as our build system.
+On Linux/Mac OS X we use gradle as our build system.
 Gradle is self-installing.
 This one command

 $ ./gradlew plugin